okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 Okta Expression Language is based on [SpEL](http://docs.spring.io/spring/docs/3.0.x/reference/expressions.html) and uses a subset of the functionalities offered by SpEL.

-Expressions allow you to reference, transform, and combine attributes before storing them on a user profile or passing them to an application for authentication or provisioning.
+Expressions allow you to reference, transform, and combine attributes before storing them on a user profile or passing them to an app for authentication or provisioning.
 For example, you might use a custom expression to create a username by stripping `@company.com` from an email address.
 Or, you might combine the `firstName` and `lastName` attributes into a single `displayName` attribute.

 ## Reference user attributes

-When you create an Okta expression, you can reference any attribute that lives on an Okta user profile or application user profile.
+When you create an Okta expression, you can reference any attribute that lives on an Okta user profile or app user profile.

 ### Okta user profile